 VeloViewer provides new insights, engaging visualisations, motivational goals and in-depth analysis to your Strava data.
-Simply connect to Strava to bring in your free data and try out all of the features VeloViewer has to offer and use some of the same tools that have helped win 100’s of WorldTour races including 4 Tours de France, 2 Vueltas a España and 2 Giro d’Italia.
+Simply connect to Strava to bring in a subset of your data for free and try out all of the features VeloViewer has to offer and use some of the same tools that have helped win 100’s of WorldTour races including all Tours de France since 2017.
 It is currently being used by all men’s and women’s WorldTour & Pro Tour teams along with numerous Continental teams, national federations and race organisers.
 Upgrade to PRO from just £10 per year to use VeloViewer on your entire Strava history.

 What is VeloViewer

 VeloViewer connects to your Strava account and pulls across your activities, segments and routes to provide you with a whole new world of dashboards, charts, 3D graphics, filterable lists, leaderboards, motivational goals along with your up-to-date leaderboard positions on all of the segments you have covered (Strava subscription required for segment positions).

 For free you can use all of VeloViewer’s features on a one-off set of your data (25 activities, 250 segments and 10 routes).
 This should give you a perfect feel for all the features and let you decide whether it is worth upgrading to PRO (£10 per year) or PRO+ (£20 per year) to use the site on your entire Strava history and your future activities.
 Info on Free vs PRO vs PRO+ here.